DorothyTamYiLing/GWarrange/documents/tutorials.md

 awk '{ if ($4 <=  1.62E-04) { print } }' PRN_468_ext100merge3_k200_MAF0.05_nopopctrl > sigk_pyseer.txt
 ```

-The sequences of kmers that are found to be significantly associated with the structure phenotyp are extracted and placed in a multifasta file.
+The sequences of kmers that are found to be significantly associated with the structure phenotype are extracted and placed in a multifasta file.

 Extract significant kmer sequences and convert them into multifasta format (For both ext7000_merge200_ISreplaced_genomes set and ext100_merge3_ISreplaced_genomes set):
 ```